June Stepping Stones to Success in the Garden

 Continue to maintain the landscape as you’ve done the first two weeks.

 Seems like an odd time to think about bulbs with the tulip foliage just dying back, but June and July is the time to plant the fall blooming bulbs you ordered in April or May.
 Crocus (some species, refer to April or May maintenance), Colchicums, Lycoris and Zephyranthes are the most likely fall bloomers.
+As soon as the new catalogs arrive featuring fall planted bulbs, order them for best selection.
+For a reminder on what tulips do best in the Texas Panhandle, click here for hybridized garden tulips and here for species or wild tulips.

 Dig up and divide irises or buy more at the annual iris sale at the Amarillo Botanic Gardens.
 Iris’ can be dug and divided through September.